Benoît Brunet

 Joseph Jean Luc Benoît Brunet (/fr/; born August 24, 1968) is a Canadian former professional ice hockey player.
-He was drafted by the Montreal Canadiens in the second round, 27th overall, of the 1986 NHL Entry Draft.
+He was drafted by the Montreal Canadiens in the second round, 27th overall, of the 1986 NHL entry draft.
+Brunet has also played for the Dallas Stars and Ottawa Senators.

 Playing career

 After playing three seasons for the Hull Olympiques of the QMJHL, Brunet made his professional debut with the American Hockey League's Sherbrooke Canadiens in the 1988–89 season.
 He also made his NHL debut with Montreal that same season, appearing in two games and recording one assist.

 Brunet became a fixture on the Canadiens' roster, playing with them until the 2001–02 season.
 He became a favorite of the hometown fans due to his local roots and path to the NHL as well as his work as a defensive forward which made him a constant on the team's penalty killing unit.
 During the 2001–02 season, he was traded to the Dallas Stars, along with Martin Ručinský, in exchange for Donald Audette and Shaun Van Allen.
-Brunet appeared in 32 games with the Stars before being traded again, this time to the Ottawa Senators in exchange for a pick in the 2003 NHL Entry Draft.
+Brunet appeared in 32 games with the Stars before being traded again, this time to the Ottawa Senators in exchange for a pick in the 2003 NHL entry draft.
 Brunet finished the season with Ottawa, and retired afterward.

 In his NHL career, Brunet appeared in 539 games.
 He scored 101 goals and added 161 assists.
 He also appeared in 54 playoff games, scoring five goals and adding 20 assists.
 He was a member of the Canadiens team that won the Stanley Cup in 1993.